 Tags allow you to group objects using keywords or phrases.
-Tags can be applied to address objects, address groups (static and dynamic), zones, services, service groups, and to policy rules.
-You can use a tags to sort or filter objects, and to visually distinguish objects because they can have color.
-When a color is applied to a tag, the Policy tab displays the object with a background color.
+You can apply tags to address objects, address groups (static and dynamic), zones, services, service groups, and to policy rules.
+You can use tags to sort or filter objects and to visually distinguish objects by color.
+When you apply a color to a tag, the Policy tab displays the object with a background color.

 A predefined tag named Sanctioned is available for tagging applications (ObjectsApplications).
-These tags are required for accurately Monitor > PDF Reports > SaaS Application Usage.
+These tags are required for accuracy (Monitor > PDF Reports > SaaS Application Usage).

 What do you want to know?

 How do I view the rulebase as groups?

 Search for rules that are tagged.